ProxeusApp/proxeus-core/docs/docker.md

 * `docker-compose-cloud-override.yml`

 ## Simple Docker Compose

 This is the simplest method to experiment with Proxeus.
 This will start a local Proxeus platform using images from Docker Hub.

+Please note that with SELinux enabled: a `:z` should be added to the end of volume declarations in docker-compose.yml.

 ### docker-compose.yml file

 ```
 ---